Mike DeRisi and the First Championship

 1946 and 1947

 The Langhorne of 1946 was a town and culture in change.
 With America just a year into the “post-war” celebration that would continue for half a decade, the historic, crossroads Lower Bucks County municipality was straddling the border between the old and the new.
 And just as the region was about to experience a growth and prosperity boom through the addition of towns and locales like Fairless Hills and Levittown − with school districts set to explode with baby-boomer students while also changing their names to fit the times − a man named Mike DeRisi, a Bristol son, an athlete and coach who had bossed the Falcons of Fallsington through 1945, made his way to the Redskin reservation for the 1946 campaign.
 Once there, he found himself with an abundance of talented, feisty and eager charges at his disposal.
-Thus armed, Coach DeRisi quickly provided a glimpse of the future of the Tribe’s grid program as he delivered its first championship teams during the two short years he held the reigns..
+Thus armed, Coach DeRisi quickly provided a glimpse of the future of the Tribe’s grid program as he delivered its first championship teams during the two short years he held the reins..

 The Foundation: 1928 through 1945